au-ts/libmicrokitco/README.md

 ---

 ### `void microkit_cothread_destroy_me()`

+TODO: this is not needed if we just have a "wrapper function" around the entry point that calls this internally after the entrypoint return

 Destroy the calling cothread and invoke the scheduler. **IMPORTANT**, your cothread cannot return, it must call `destroy_me()` instead of returning.
 Otherwise, it is undefined behaviour if your cothread returns.

 Not needed if your cothread is in an infinite loop.